MichaelCurrin/emoji-resources/README.md

 - [Emoticons](https://en.wikipedia.org/wiki/List_of_emoticons) `:)` and their corresponding emojis.

+For interest, see this blog post - [Emoji skin modifier handshake](https://thenextweb.com/shareables/2020/08/12/emoji-skin-tone-modifier-handshake/).
+Aside from the skin color emojis discussed, this gives insight into how emoji/unicode standards are defined and implemented.
+Plus mention of nett new emojis or variations on existing ones, which is a reminder that emojis are not fixed.

 ## Platforms

 If you are interested to compare emojis across platforms, I recommend going to [emojipedia.org/](https://emojipedia.org/) and see their platforms list at the bottom.